Thinking of setting up a home-based business? There's no better time than now.

-Maybe it’s time for you to explore those home-based business ideas and start one today.
 Like any business, it can be challenging.
 You have to consider your skills, target market, and capital before starting a business.
-But if you want to jump-start your dream of becoming your own boss, you can start exploring some profitable home-based business ideas.
+But if you want to jump-start your dream of becoming your own boss, you can start with these profitable home-based business ideas.

 What is a Home-Based Business?